kovidgoyal/kitty/docs/index.rst

       :doc:`Side-by-side diff <kittens/diff>`.

-    * Supports :ref:`startup sessions <sessions>` which allow you to specify the window/tab layout, working directories and programs to run on startup.
+    * Supports :ref:`startup sessions <sessions>` which allow you to specify the :term:`window`/:term:`tab` layout, working directories and programs to run on startup.

     * Cross-platform: |kitty| works on Linux and macOS, but because it uses only OpenGL for rendering, it should be trivial to port to other Unix-like platforms.

-    * Allows you to open :ref:`the scrollback buffer <scrollback>` in a separate window using arbitrary programs of your choice.
+    * Allows you to open :ref:`the scrollback buffer <scrollback>` in a separate :term:`overlay window <overlay>` using arbitrary programs of your choice.
 This is useful for browsing the history comfortably in a pager or editor.

     * Has :ref:`multiple copy/paste buffers <cpbuf>`, like vim.